 Great White Throne

-We believe that this judgment is reserved for every unsaved individual who has ever lived on the earth beginning from Adam until after the millennial reign of Christ.
+We believe that this judgment is reserved for every unsaved individual who has ever lived on the earth beginning from Adam until after the millennial reign of Christ and the culmination of events in Revelation.
 This “Great White Throne Judgment” will take place after Satan has been cast into the lake of fire (Revelation 20:10 – 15).

 Heaven and Hell